-In each issue of Inquiry we try to present well written articles on a variety of research topics.
-These articles should be of interest and accessible to the educated general public as well as to those in the author’s field of research.
+In each issue of Inquiry we present a wide variety of well written pieces describing research findings and experiences in all disciplines.
+These should be of interest and accessible to the educated general public as well as to those in the author’s field of research.

-If you have a research paper or report already written, a research project nearing completion, or an idea for a commentary, the first step is to contact the senior editors at email@example.com as soon as possible, and by mid-September at the latest.
+If you have a research paper or report already written, a research project nearing completion, or an idea for a commentary, the first step is to contact the staff editors at email@example.com.
+Please send short, specific responses to the following questions: